 John Hatch 101.
 Why the white Mississippi legislators tried to prevent the community health center from opening at all.

-And why it did anyway, in the Baptist Church nearby.
+And why it did anyway, in the parsonage of a nearby church.

-And why Dr Geiger justified buying land and a tractor as the prescription against the travesty of malnutrition on the richest soil on the planet.
+And why Dr. Geiger justified buying land and a tractor as part of the prescription against the travesty of malnutrition on the richest soil on the planet.

+It is now common to tweak our hospital computers to keep track of social factors of our patients at the same moment insurance companies are hiring many community health workers.
+This is happening across the country, just as only weeks ago North Carolina inaugurated our state association of community health workers.
+This is very positive but could be captured by more powerful interests.
 Platoons of low-wage, but no power, community health workers do not honor this intellectual taproot.
-Not unless they own their work, share in the gain from their work and set people free.
+Not unless they own their work, share in the gain their work achieves in better outcomes and lower costs.
+They set people free; literally release the captives.

 “Do you want to be healed?” asked Jesus at the pool?
 “Do you want to be healed,” asked Dr Hatch on the Delta and here at the end of Carolina clay roads.
 Do the work --community work--that liberates, not just titrates bits of help.

 There are those who want religion protected, removed off to the side where it is safe and can chat among itself about whatever.
 Some claim faith institutions should receive special dispensation even removed from the basics of quarantine law, taking us back before germ theory entirely.
 Some would use religious freedom as a weapon to undermine the rule of civilized law that allow us to protect ourselves.
 The Supreme Court, who have not picked cotton anywhere, needs to be healed.
+It is rare for the fullness of faith to be expressed at social scale without a working relationship with the public assets of good government.
+Nowhere is this more vivid than in the work of many community health centers.

 You won’t hear about the privilege of faith today, not standing in the light of Dr. John Hatch.
 You’ll hear and be invited to listen to the voice already within you calling us to trouble, hatch trouble, good trouble.
 How to give ourselves away, not accumulate privileges.